Pylons/pyramid/docs/narr/views.rst

 If you do not define a ``renderer`` attribute in :term:`view configuration` for an associated :term:`view callable`, no renderer is associated with the view.
-In such a configuration, an error is raised when a view callable does not return an object which implements :term:`Response` interface.
+In such a configuration, an error is raised when a view callable does not return an object which implements the WebOb :term:`Response` interface, documented within :ref:`the_response`.

 View configuration can vary the renderer associated with a view callable via the ``renderer`` attribute.
-For example, this ZCML associates the ``json`` renderer with a view:
+For example, this ZCML associates the ``json`` renderer with a view callable:

 .. code-block:: xml
    :linenos: